Abhi8909/webRTC/README.md

   for one to one chat enter url http://localhost:3000 for group chat enter http://localhost:3000/groupchat

+for one 2 one video call http://localhost:3000 then add two diff users one in normal tab and other in private tab click on user you will see a video call button click to init call

+for many 2 many video call enter http://localhost:3000/confcall then click on create conf channel button to create a channel for video conf then join with tabs

 - Configuration
 - Dependencies
 - Database configuration